plukacs/lab-governance/HR.md

 ## Domain: All functions & activities within the Circle

+### Policy: Async governance process
+We use the same Async governance process as TLC

 ## Domain: Ownership system and Employee/Partner compensation

 ### Policy: Probation time and ownership cliff